Aggregate demand refers to the total demand for all the final goods and services produced in an economy at a given time.

 Components of Aggregate Demand

 The five components of aggregate demand are as follows:

-- Investment: It includes the private investments and spending by businesses on equipments and factories (non-capital goods)
+- Investment: It includes private investments and spending by businesses on equipment and factories (non-capital goods).

-- Government spending: This includes the government spending on social services such as improving infrastructure, medicare etc.
+- Government spending: It includes government spending on social services such as improving infrastructure, medical facilities, and more.

-- Exports: This refers to the demand for goods from foreign countries.
+- Exports: It refers to the demand for domestic goods from foreign countries.

-- Imports: This refers to the demand for goods that are produced in foreign countries.
+- Imports: It refers to the demand for goods that are produced in foreign countries.

 AD = C + I + G + (X – M)

-This concludes the topic on the Aggregate demand formula, which is a very important concept for calculating the demand for products and services in an economy.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This article was about the aggregate demand formula, which is a very important concept for calculating the demand for products and services in an economy.
+To read more about such interesting concepts, stay tuned to BYJU’S.